HerbertKarajan/nzm/README.md

 ```

 ```
-$ swnpm use cnpm  //switch registry to cnpm
+$ nzm use cnpm  //switch registry to cnpm

     Registry has been set to: http://r.cnpmjs.org/